Run this cell to set up packages for lecture.

 Looks like you are ready to graduate!

-else: Do something else if the specified condition is False.
+¶If you want to do something else if the specified condition is False

 capstone = 'finished'